Clinical trial of a next-generation electronic retina

-On 22 March 2012 Chris James became the first person in the UK to have an electronic retina implanted into the back of his eye, as part of a multicentre international clinical trial sponsored by Retina Implant AG, the manufacturer of the device.
+On 22 March 2012 Chris James became the first person in the UK to have the first-generation Alpha IMS electronic retina implanted into the back of his eye, as part of a multicentre international clinical trial sponsored by Retina Implant AG, the manufacturer of the device.

-The operation took place at the John Radcliffe Hospital in Oxford and the surgical team was led by Robert MacLaren, Professor of Ophthalmology at the University of Oxford.
+The operation took place at the John Radcliffe Hospital in Oxford and the surgical team was led by Professor Robert MacLaren.

 The results of this study provided proof of principle that an electronic retinal implant can restore measurable visual function and potentially useful vision in blind or near-blind patients with end-stage degenerations of the outer retina such as retinitis pigmentosa.